Vigneshsekar/open-data-journal-doc/user_authentication.md

       resources "/sessions", SessionController, only: [:new, :create, :delete] end

 But if we look at our routes more carefully, the whole application is accessible to anyone.
 To implement authentication we need to make necessary changes to the routes.
-That stands as our first step to implement authenticate users.
+That will stand as our first step in authenticating user requests.

 We should have noticed the default :browser pipleline in the routes file.
 Along with it, we shall be adding few more.
 With our changes, our routes file will look like the following.